E-Bikes, E-Scooters, and More in New Jersey

 Low-speed electric bicycles must follow all the regulations established for traditional bicycles.
 This means there is no need for a license or registration.
 However, riders must continue to comply with all the laws that apply to vehicles, such as obeying traffic signals and following the direction of traffic.
 Like bicycles, e-bikes will be allowed to park on sidewalks, as long as they do not block pedestrian access.
 For more information on where e-bikes are allowed in New Jersey, read our blog article on this topic.

 Additionally, the definition of motorized bicycles have been expanded.
-Aside from continuing to allow gas-powered vehicles, electric bicycles that can achieve speeds between 20 mph and 28 mph now fall under this classification.
+Aside from continuing to allow gas-powered vehicles, electric pedal bicycles that can achieve speeds between 20 mph and 28 mph now fall under this classification.
 These vehicles will still require a driver’s license and registration from the MVC.

 Low Speed Electric Bicycles: